quq99/Leetcode_notes/Array/532_K-diff_Pairs_in_an_Array/Solution.md

 First use a hash table to store the elements and their frequency.

-Then, we track all the elements in the hash table.
+Then track all the elements in the hash table.
 Note that as I explained above, we need to consider two cases, when k==0, we only to check if the frequency is bigger than 1; when k>0, we need to check if there is the corresponding element in the hash table.

 So, take example 2 and example 3,